-The Hero’s Journey is a structured framework that appears to underly many great stories accross the world and history.
-Aslo known as the “monomyth” the framwork was captured by Joseph Campbell in his book “The Hero with a Thousand Faces.”
-Summary by The World of Work Project
+Key Learning Points: The Hero’s Journey is a structured framework that appears to underlie many great stories across the world and history.
+Also known as the “monomyth” the framework was captured by Joseph Campbell in his book “The Hero with a Thousand Faces.”

 The Hero’s Journey